colelawrence/decipad/apps/docs/docs/quick-start/what-is-a-notebook.md

 ---
-sidebar_position: 5
+sidebar_position: 7
 ---

-# What is a notebook?
+# Notebooks 101

 In a Decipad notebook, you can bring together your thoughts, data and calculations.